library(palmerpenguins)

 #> <fct>

-#> 1 TorgersenRow 1, column 2.
-Returns a single value (a vector of length 1).
+#> 1 TorgersenRow 1, column 2: a single value (a vector of length 1). [ with two indices reaches any cell, row, or column, but the drop gotcha still applies whenever your selection narrows to one column.

 11.3.2 Logical subsetting